sosbourneQA/ims/README.md

 ## Deployment

-After the project has been forked and opened in the IDE.
-Go to the project folder which the project is located and open the command window in the folder.
-You should then be pointing to the location where the project is in your command window.
-Preform the following command:
+After the project has been forked, open the folder in your IDE, I used Eclipse which worked well.
+Go to the folder where the project is located and open the command window in the folder.
+This will mean that you are pointing to the location of project is in your command window.
+Preform the following command to create the fat JAR, which is a JAR file with all the dependancies merged into it:

          mvn clean install